RagniGarg97/Raksh-Project/CONTRIBUTE.md

 ## Contact

-The Kata Containers community can be reached
+The Raksh community can be reached
 [through various channels](README.md#join-us).

 ## Project maintainers

-The Kata Containers project maintainers are the people accepting or rejecting any PR.
+The Raksh project maintainers are the people accepting or rejecting any PR.
 Although [anyone can review PRs](#reviews), only the acknowledgement (or "ack") from an Approver counts towards the approval of a PR.